ansible/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 .. code-block:: powershell

-    # find all DSC resources in the configured repositories
+    # Find all DSC resources in the configured repositories
     Find-DscResource

-    # find all DSC resources that relate to SQL
+    # Find all DSC resources that relate to SQL
     Find-DscResource -ModuleName "*sql*"

 ..
 Note:: DSC resources developed by Microsoft that start with ``x``, means the